AICC/CMI-5_Spec_Current/cmi5_spec.md

 # 3.0 Definitions

-For purposes of this standard, the following terms and definitions apply:
+For purposes of this specification, the following terms and definitions apply:

 * __Administrator__: The administrative user who manages the LMS and related systems.
 This user performs tasks such as learner enrollment, course structure definition, and report management.